-The Driver is director Walter Hill’s second feature in which Ryan O’Neal plays a lone but excellent getaway driver for hire.
+The Driver is director Walter Hill’s second feature in which Ryan O’Neal plays a loner but also an excellent getaway driver for hire.
 Bruce Dern is the detective who becomes obsessed with catching him.
 The more O’Neal leaves tantalising clues at the crime scenes, the more Dern becomes a man possessed with catching his prey.

-Walter Hill done some great action thrillers and this stands up as one of the best and lives up to its cult status.
+Walter Hill did some great action thrillers and this stands up as one of the best and lives up to its cult status.